varya/steroids/_posts/steroids_npm/2013-08-21-troubleshooting-connectivity.markdown

 ## Does your Android device have Developer Options enabled?

-Some users have reported that enabling Developer Options fixes connectivity issues, in particular a case where the Steroids server is reachable from a mobile browser, but the app still won't load.
+Some users have reported that enabling Developer Options fixes connectivity issues on Android, in particular a case where the Steroids server is reachable from a mobile browser, but the app still won't load.
 On Android 4.x, go to Settings > About Device, find the Build Number field and tap on it 7 times to enable Developer Options.

 ## Is the QR code right?